Aditya-011/file-sharing/README.md

 # RESTFUL cloudShare api

-This a restful api created as backend support for cloudShare service and hosted on hereoku.
+This a restful api created as backend support for cloudShare service.
 This api store the files to database and mails the file's remote url to desired user.

 ##